Global hyperbolicity and manifold topology from the Lorentzian distance: Lorentzian distance function

 Let us compare the continuity of $d$ with that of the functions $d_p,d^p, p\in M$.

 We already recalled that in the Alexandrov topology sets of the form $I(p,q)$ form a basis, not just a subbasis.
-Also sets of the form $I^+(p)$ and $I^-(q)$ are open in the Alexandrov topology.
+Also sets of the form $I^+(p)$ and $I^-(q)$ are open in the Alexandrov topology.\\

 \begin{proposition} The functions $d$, $d_p$ and $d^p$, $p\in M$, are lower semi-continuous for the Alexandrov topology and hence any finer topology (e.g.\ the manifold topology).
-Conversely, if the functions $d_p$ and $d^p$, $p\in M$, are lower semi-continuous for a topology then that topology contains the Alexandrov topology. \end{proposition}
+Conversely, if the functions $d_p$ and $d^p$, $p\in M$, are lower semi-continuous for a topology then that topology contains the Alexandrov topology.\\ \end{proposition}

-In other words, the lower semi-continuity property is equivalent to the property that the topology contains the Alexandrov topology. \begin{proof} The proof of the first statement goes as the usual one for the lower semi-continuity of $d$, e.g.\ \cite[Thm.\ 2.32]{minguzzi18b}.
-For the second statement, lower semi-continuity of $d_p$ implies that the set $d_p^{-1}((0,+\infty])=I^+(p)$ is open, and lower semi-continuity of $d^q$ implies that the set $(d^q)^{-1}((0,+\infty])=I^-(p)$ is open, hence the sets of the form $I(p,q)$ are open. \end{proof}
+In other words, the lower semi-continuity property is equivalent to the property that the topology contains the Alexandrov topology.

+\begin{proof} The proof of the first statement goes as the usual one for the lower semi-continuity of $d$, e.g.\ \cite[Thm.\ 2.32]{minguzzi18b}.
+For the second statement, lower semi-continuity of $d_p$ implies that the set $d_p^{-1}((0,+\infty])=I^+(p)$ is open, and lower semi-continuity of $d^q$ implies that the set $(d^q)^{-1}((0,+\infty])=I^-(q)$ is open, hence the sets of the form $I(p,q)$ are open. \end{proof}

+\begin{remark} We are not concerned, in this section, with issues connected to low regularity since, as stated in the introduction, our spacetime $(M,g)$ is sufficiently regular.
+In any case, it is useful to recall that some regularity is needed to ensure the lower semi-continuity of $d$ in the manifold topology, for instance (in the broad framework of proper Lorentz-Finsler spaces) local Lipschitzness \cite[Thm.\ 2.53]{minguzzi17}, or at least, as the proof of that result shows, some no bubbling/causal space/push up condition suffices (see \cite[Thm.\ 2.8]{minguzzi17} for the equivalence).
+Without such conditions the lower semi-continuity property does not hold but can be recovered in a $C^0$ framework modifying the notion of causal curve and Lorentzian distance \cite{ling24}.\\ \end{remark}

 \begin{theorem} If the Lorentzian distance $d$ is $T\times T$-continuous then the functions $d_p:=d(p,\cdot)$ and $d^p:=d(\cdot, p)$ are $T$-continuous for every $p\in M$.
-The converse holds if $T$ is a topology such that $p\in \overline{I^+(p)}\cap \overline{I^-(p)}$ for every $p\in M$, e.g.\ the manifold topology or the Alexandrov topology. \end{theorem}
+The converse holds if $T$ is a topology such that $p\in \overline{I^+(p)}\cap \overline{I^-(p)}$ for every $p\in M$, e.g.\ the manifold topology or the Alexandrov topology.\\ \end{theorem}

 Once again the closure in this statement is with respect to $T$.